gregsimon/ftk/README.md

 ## Building on OSX

+Run:

+ `python tools/build_wxwidgets.py`

-There is nothing to do -- the python script you ran above took care of it.
-You'll have the following libraries:
+You'll then have the following libraries:

 ```
 wxWidgets/build-debug/lib/*.a